duhrer/free-speech-for-android/README.md

 # Problems?
 Ideas? #

 If you encounter problems using Free Speech or have ideas about how it could work better, [create an issue](https://bitbucket.org/duhrer/free-speech-for-android/issues/new).

+# Privacy Policy

+For more information about the multimedia content captured by this app and how it's used, see [the privacy policy](PRIVACY.md).